spiritualdevelopment/spiritualdevelopment.github.io/content/about/index.en.md

 Another project I treasure and volunteered for is [Projekt Ruanda](https://www.projekt-ruanda-erika-hronicek.at/).

-# Raphael
+# Raphael {#rafal}

-In Ireland I had the idea of opening a retreat center in Poland.
+During my stay in Jampa Ling in Ireland, I had the idea of opening a retreat center in Poland.
 Now we are here to make it happen.

 I’ve learned Kum Nye Yoga in Dzogchen Beara, and I’ve deepened my meditation practice in Jampa Ling.